AInora

 Frequently Asked Questions

-End-to-end response time (from caller finishing speaking to hearing the AI response) ranges from 200ms to 800ms depending on the platform.
-Natural human conversational pauses are 200-800ms, so most voice AI responses fall within the natural range.
+End-to-end response time (from caller finishing speaking to hearing the AI response) typically ranges from a few hundred milliseconds up to around a second depending on the platform.
+Natural human conversational pauses fall in a similar range, so well-tuned voice AI responses feel natural.

 Yes.
-Non-native accents reduce STT accuracy by 2-7% depending on accent strength.
-The penalty has decreased from 5-15% in 2022 as training data has become more diverse.
-Standard accents within a language (e.g., British vs American English) show minimal impact at 0.5-1.5%.
+Non-native and strong regional accents reduce STT accuracy versus the standard accent.
+The penalty has decreased over recent years as training data has become more diverse.
+Standard accent variations within a language (e.g., British vs American English) show minimal impact.

-OpenAI and Google lead with 3.5-3.8% WER for English STT.
-The performance gap between top platforms is small - within 1-2 percentage points.
+Top frontier voice APIs are close to each other on English STT - within measurement noise on standard benchmarks.
 The more important differentiators are non-English language support, latency, and integration options for your specific use case.

 JB